cloudflare/cloudflare-docs/content/durable-objects/api/transactional-storage-api.md

 weight: 16
 ---

-# Transactional storage API
+# Transactional Storage API

-The transactional storage API allows you to achieve consistent key-value storage.
+The Transactional Storage API allows you to achieve consistent key-value storage.

-Durable Objects gain access to a persistent [transactional storage API](/durable-objects/api/transactional-storage-api/) via the first parameter passed to the Durable Object constructor.
+Durable Objects gain access to a persistent [Transactional Storage API](/durable-objects/api/transactional-storage-api/) via the first parameter passed to the Durable Object constructor.

 While access to a Durable Object instance is single-threaded, request executions can still interleave with each other when they wait on I/O, such as when waiting on the promises returned by persistent storage methods or `fetch` requests.